Andresmup/github-foundations/09_REPOSITORIES/Readme.md

 You can archive a repository to make it read-only for all users and indicate that it's no longer actively maintained.
 You can also unarchive repositories that have been archived.

-Irs recommend that you close all issues and pull requests, as well as update the README file and description, before you archive a repository.
+Its recommend that you close all issues and pull requests, as well as update the README file and description, before you archive a repository.

 Once a repository is archived, you cannot add or remove collaborators or teams.
 Contributors with access to the repository can only fork or star your project.